kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines prints the first 10 lines of the /etc/passwd file 6-third_line displays the third line of the file iacta 7-file creates an awkwardly named file containing the text Best School
+5-firstlines prints the first 10 lines of the /etc/passwd file 6-third_line displays the third line of the file iacta 7-file creates an awkwardly named file containing the text Best School 8-cwd_state outputs the results of ls-la command on working directory to ls_cwd_content file, overwriting if exists and creating if not